Morgan Stanley Reiterates NextEra Energy (NEE) Overweight Recommendation

 What are Other Shareholders Doing?

 Jpmorgan Chase holds 75,361K shares representing 3.72% ownership of the company.
 In it's prior filing, the firm reported owning 72,585K shares, representing an increase of 3.68%.
-The firm increased its portfolio allocation in NEE by 610.00% over the last quarter.
+The firm decreased its portfolio allocation in NEE by 10.85% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 63,103K shares representing 3.12% ownership of the company.
 In it's prior filing, the firm reported owning 62,561K shares, representing an increase of 0.86%.
 The firm decreased its portfolio allocation in NEE by 10.41% over the last quarter.